ogagaoghene/math-magician-app/README.md

 # Math Magicians React Calculator Web Application with Events

-> This is my first project of the Math Magicians application buiding in React Js.
+> This is my first project of the Math Magicians application with React.

 ## Setup
 Clone this repository